-Different treatment which makes a distinction of one person or a group of persons from others, either intentionally, by neglect, or by the actions or lack of actions based on a protected class
+•Different treatment which makes a distinction of one person or a group of persons from others, either intentionally, by neglect, or by the actions or lack of actions based on a protected class

-Title VI of the Civil Rights of 1964 Race, Color, and National Origin
+- •Title VI of the Civil Rights of 1964

+- Race, Color, and National Origin

-Civil Rights Restoration Act of 1987 Clarifies the scope of the Civil Rights Act of 1964
+- •Civil Rights Restoration Act of 1987

+- Clarifies the scope of the Civil Rights Act of 1964 to specify that entities receiving

+Federal funds must comply with civil rights legislation in all of their operations

-•Section 504 of the Rehabilitation Act of 1973 & Americans w/Disabilities Act (ADA) of 1990 and ADA Amendments Act of 2008
+- •Section 504 of the Rehabilitation Act of 1973 & Americans with Disabilities Act (ADA) of 1990 and ADA Amendments Act of 2008

-Disability
+- Disability

-•Title IX of the Education Amendments of 1972 •Sex
+- •Title IX of the Education Amendments of 1972

+- Sex (including gender identity and sexual orientation)

-•Age Discrimination Act of 1975 •Age
+- •Age Discrimination Act of 1975

+- Age

+The enclosed "non discrimination" language herein was added pursuant to the May 5, 2022, USDA memorandum.
+However, although included as currently required for audit compliance by the USDA, the State of Alabama objects to its inclusion, applicability and the application of this language due to currently pending legal challenges in the matter of THE STATE OF TENNESSEE, ET AL. V. USDA, ET AL., Case No. 3:22-cv-00257, and may be subject to change or removal.
-•7 CFR 15(a)(b)(c)

-•USDA implementing regulation for Federally assisted programs
+- •7 CFR 15(a)(b)(c) - •USDA implementing regulation for Federally assisted programs

-7 CFR 16, "Equal Opportunity for Religious Organizations" Gives equal footing to religiously affiliated organizations
+- •7 CFR 16, "Equal Opportunity for Religious Organizations" - Gives equal footing to religiously affiliated organizations

-• 28 Part 35

-Covers nondiscrimination on the basis of disability in State/local government services (public entities)

-• 28 CFR 36

-Covers nondiscrimination on the basis of disability in public accommodation services.

-- 28 CFR 41 - Implementation of Executive Order 12250, Nondiscrimination on the Basis of Handicap in Federally Assisted Programs - 28 CFR 42 - Covers nondiscrimination in Federally assisted programs
+- 28 Part 35 - Covers nondiscrimination on the basis of disability in State/local government services (public entities) - 28 CFR 36 - •Covers nondiscrimination on the basis of disability in public accommodation services - 28 CFR 41 - Implementation of Executive Order 12250, Nondiscrimination on the Basis of Handicap in Federally Assisted Programs - 28 CFR 42 - Covers nondiscrimination in Federally assisted programs